Apologieze/Monkeycrash/README.md

 # CrashMonkey
-A gambling crash game made for a school project
+A gambling crash game made for a school project with pygame
-Made with pygame